alastairlundy/Extensions.Processes/README.md

 Some synchronous methods are available in ``IProcessRunnerUtility`` but should be used as a last resort, in situations where using async and await are not possible.

-## How to Build ProcessExtensions' code
+## How to Build ProcessInvoke' code

 ### Requirements
-ProcessExtensions requires the latest .NET release SDK to be installed to target all supported TFM (Target Framework Moniker) build targets.
+ProcessInvoke requires the latest .NET release SDK to be installed to target all supported TFM (Target Framework Moniker) build targets.

 Currently, the required .NET SDK is .NET 9.